nobohan/OSMLanduseAnalyzer/README.md

 WORK/TODO

-* Define the custom mapping of landuse tags
+* Refine the custom mapping of landuse tags
-* Import data using imposm and the custom mapping
-* Access db in QGIS
 * Do some geoprocessing
   * self-intersection: how is superimposed the landuse?